lxuniverse/sparse_fmri/README.md

 # Sparse Deep Neural Networks on Imaging Genetics for Schizophrenia Discrimination
-This reposityory contains the PyTorch implementation of "Sparse Deep Neural Networks on Imaging Genetics for Schizophrenia Discrimination" (under review)
+This reposityory contains the PyTorch implementation of "Sparse Deep Neural Networks on Imaging Genetics for Schizophrenia Discrimination" (under review).

 Due to non-disclosure agreement (NDA), we can't share the data used in the paper.
 The code is provided for people who are interested in our sparse DNN implementation.

 ## Files Description
-select_region.py: L0-regularized learning to select sparse regions.
+select_region.py: L0-regularized learning to select sparse regions

-fine_tining.py: fine-tuning the classifier with selected groups.
+fine_tining.py: fine-tuning the classifier with selected groups